cbontems/cedricbontems.fr/src/content/pages/terms.md

 ---
-seo:
+title:
-  title: Terms of Service
+  - Terms of Service
 description: "Understand the guidelines, rights, and responsibilities that govern your usage of our services."
-updated_date: 2023-06-07
+publishDate: 2023-06-07
 ---

 _These terms of use ("Terms") apply to your access and use of the cedricbontems.fr website (the "Service").
 Please read them carefully._